 Road Trip to Bentonville

 Arkansas, the Natural State, is a great state for roadtripping.
 With 52 state parks and several national park units, there is something for everyone and you don’t have to drive far to find it.
 The Northwest Arkansas area is the perfect place to start a road trip that includes more of the Ozarks and the Buffalo National Scenic River.

 Located conveniently off of Interstate 49, Bentonville is easy to get to and get around in whether you you fly and rent a car or drive there.

 Where to Stay in Bentonville

 - 21 c Hotel – even though I didn’t stay here, it’s where we had dinner at The Hive one night.
 The restaurant and hotel is beautiful and they even have their own museum.

 How Much Time Do You Need to Visit Bentonville?

-At least 3 days if you want to see everything mentioned here.
-However, there is more to do in Bentonville.
+I recommend at least 3 days to visit Bentonville, if you want to see everything mentioned here.
+However, there is more to do in the area.
 Another museum, The Momentary has been added to the lineup.
 It is kind of a sister museum to Crystal Bridges and features visual, performing and culinary arts.
 A new park, Osage park, has just opened and it features family friendly elements in an urban park setting.
-I really thing you could spend a week in Bentonville and include some day trips to near by state parks and a national forest, and have plenty to do.
+I really thing you could spend a week in Bentonville and include some day trips to nearby state parks and a national forest, and have plenty to do.

 Thank you Visit Bentonville for inviting me to get to know a little bit about Bentonville and experience it first hand.
 Even though I was hosted by them, all the experiences and opinions are my own.
 If you plan to visit Bentonville in the near future, please check their website before you go to find out what’s open and how to travel responsibly.